How Google is working on its algorithm

 The techniques of Google seem rather academic, with its signals and classifiers, if one compares them with the competitors as Microsoft which uses neural networks.
 But one does not know all, Google still preserves many secrets, wanting not to reveal to competitors all his techniques.

-- A part of these informations comes from an article by Saul Hansell published in the New York Times.
+A part of the informations above comes from an article by Saul Hansell published in the New York Times.